-Born in 1966 James Hart Dyke is said to have began painting at the age of eight after seeing a study by John Constable in the Victoria and Albert Museum.
-But only after finishing a Masters Degree in architecture at the Royal College of Art in 1992 did he make the decision to become a professional artist.
-From the RCA he went on to study painting at The City and Guilds of London Art School where he was taught by artists such as John Ward RA and Norman Blamey RA.
+James Hart Dyke, born in England in 1966, saw, at the age of eight, a study by John Constable in the Victoria & Albert Museum which set him on the path to becoming a painter.
+Only after finishing a degree in architecture at the Royal College of Art in 1992, however, did he decide to become a professional artist.
+He went on to study painting at The City and Guilds of London Art School where he was guided by John Ward RA and Norman Blamey RA.

-In 2012 Dyke was commissioned by the producers of the James Bond films, Barbara Brocoli and Michael G. Wilson, to design the official silk screen print to celebrate the 50th anniversary of the James Bond films.
-Working with these producers gave Dyke the opportunity to experiment with alternative form of painting and introducing a more graphic side to his work.
-Much of his work now endeavours to fuse a ‘classic’ form of painting that values the poetry and sensibilities of traditional brushwork, with a more graphic element.
+In 2012 Dyke was commissioned to design official silk screen prints to celebrate the 50th anniversary of the James Bond film franchise.
+Working with producers Barbara Brocoli and Michael G. Wilson, Dyke was given the opportunity to experiment with alternative forms of image making, introducing a more graphic side to his work.
+Much of his more recent work endeavours to fuse classic forms of painting, which value the sensibilities of traditional brushwork, with these more graphic elements.